 A wrongful death claim is a lawsuit filed by surviving family members after a fatal accident.
 Wrongful death claims are tort claims, such as negligence or malpractice, brought on behalf of the decedent.
 In the majority of states, the plaintiff in a wrongful death suit is the deceased person’s estate or immediate family.
 Only immediate family members can file a wrongful death lawsuit.
 Any money awarded will go to the family members or the decedent’s estate.

-Wrongful death claims are lawsuits brought under the wrongful death statute of your state.
-In Maryland, this would be the Maryland Wrongful Death Statute, which covers death caused by “an act, neglect, or default including a felonious act which would have entitled the party injured to maintain an action and recover damages if death had not ensued.”
+These types of personal injury claims in Maryland fall under the Maryland Wrongful Death Statute, which defines wrongful death as “an act, neglect, or default including a felonious act which would have entitled the party injured to maintain an action and recover damages if death had not ensued.”

 In Maryland, the victim’s estate also has another separate claim called a survival action under Maryland law.
 A survival action is filed by the personal representative of the decedent’s estate for the injury to the victim.
 This would include medical expenses, funeral bills, and other damages like pain and suffering.